 CalPERS is considered one of the biggest and most stable pension funds in the country.
 CSU employees are generally covered by the CalPERS state, first tier, 2 % @ 55 program.
 Public safety officers are generally covered by the 3 % @ 55 program.
 Based on your actual hire date, you may be covered under a different retirement formula than stated above.
-For additional information please reference the chart below or contact University Personnel/Benefits.
+For additional information please reference the chart in the Related Documents & Forms section on the right. or contact University Personnel/Benefits.

 Recent information from CalPERS, and rules from the IRS, provide the following guidelines for employees who retire before the normal retirement age (55) and return to work.
 CalPERS recommends the following to comply with the federal requirements for retiring members and employers: